Powered by Interface Race Update from Brian Peters

 5/8 The Tire Rack, South Bend Indiana – Dry skid pad

 The final results are in and we want to congratulate Brian and John for a remarkable race.
-They finished in the 11th position of 72 teams!
+They finished in 11th place out of 72 teams!

 Here are a few highlights from the team as they race around America.